-As a member of this class you will be required to attend 2 of the 3 scheduled HR Forums as well as write a brief response paper (no more than 3 pages) about the event you attend.
+As a member of this class you will be required to attend 1 of the 2 scheduled HR Forums as well as write a brief response paper (no more than 3 pages) about the event you attend.
 You will be provided questions as a foundation for your paper and you will be answering those questions.
-These papers are due by the beginning of the regularly scheduled Monday class following the presentation.
+These papers are due the Saturday morning following the event and will be submitted through Blackboard.